JohnSnowLabs/spark-nlp/docs/_posts/xyutech/2021-09-04-ocr_table_detection_general_model_en.md

 ## Description

+For table detection it is proposed the use of CascadeTabNet.
+It is a Cascade mask Region-based CNN High-Resolution Network (Cascade mask R-CNN HRNet) based model that detects tables on input images.
+The model is evaluated on ICDAR 2013, ICDAR 2019 and TableBank public datasets.
+It achieved 3rd rank in ICDAR 2019 post-competition results for table detection while attaining the best accuracy results for the ICDAR 2013 and TableBank dataset.

-General model for table detection inspired by https://arxiv.org/abs/2004.12629
+Here it is used the CascadeTabNet general model for table detection inspired by https://arxiv.org/abs/2004.12629

 ## Predicted Entities